Ryan Cougill – Head Coach

 Josh Garcia – Assistant Coach

-Josh Garcia enters his first season on the Roughrider coaching staff after spending the last two seasons at the University of Arizona.
+Josh Garcia enters his second season on the Roughrider coaching staff after spending two prior seasons at the University of Arizona.
 While at Arizona, Garcia’s primary responsibilities included working with the team’s outfielders, hitters, coaching first base, scouting and coordinating the Andy Lopez Baseball Academy camps.

 In 2012, Garcia joined the Arizona staff following two successful seasons as a first baseman and designated hitter.
 Garcia played a vital role in guiding the Wildcats to their fourth national championship and a share of the Pac-12 Conference title.